 - Granite Gorge: New England's rock-and-roll snow tubing park in Keene, New Hampshire, has a full-mountain sound system, lighting for night tubing and both single and two-person tubes.
 Granite Gorge offers to tube Wednesday through Sunday for ages 5 and up (42" height requirement).
 Cosmic Tubing from 6-9 p.m. on Saturdays makes for a perfect date night.

 - King Pine: The Pine Meadows Snowtubing Park at King Pine Ski Area in East Madison, New Hampshire, is one of the cheapest places to tube in New England.
-Tickets are just $18 for a two-hour session as of 2016, and you can tube for just $10 on Friday nights with this coupon.
-A lift eases the trip up the hill.
+Tickets are just $19 for a two-hour session as of 2018, and you can tube for just $10 on Tuesday, Thursday and Sunday nights.

 - Loon Mountain: Loon Mountain in Lincoln, New Hampshire, offers tubing excitement day and night with chairlift service to maximize your ride time.
 A separate tot tubing area is available for children under 8 years of age.